ftlcollective/finetunedlogic-liteLLM/README.md

 Most AI tooling assumes fast internet, deep pockets, and cloud servers.
 That's not the reality for most small businesses across Africa, and it doesn't have to be.
 This project runs a real, usable language model directly on ordinary hardware: no subscription, no cloud dependency, and nothing typed into it ever leaves the device.

-A lightweight LLM setup built to run entirely on 8GB-RAM devices, no cloud, no subscription.
-Built for African SMEs where hardware constraints are the reality, not an edge case.
-Includes a full setup guide.
-By Fine Tuned Logic / FTL Collective.

 Built and maintained by [Fine Tuned Logic](https://www.linkedin.com/in/tasneemmahomed), under [FTL Collective](https://ftlcollective.github.io/ftl-portfolio/).

 ---